Shreehari-Acharya/ForceTrack/README.md

-# 📊 TLE Analytics
+# 📊 ForceTrack

-**TLE Analytics** A platform for tracking and visualizing the competitive programming progress of students using their Codeforces activity.
+**ForceTrack** A platform for tracking and visualizing the competitive programming progress of students using their Codeforces activity.
 It includes powerful analytics, clean UI, and automation to sync data regularly

 ---